CollinShoop/vocab-lookup/README.md

 See results after running in `example/gre_500_raw.txt.completed`

-Then import back into Quizlet.
+Then import back into Quizlet